hzhu/swap/README.md

-## Debounce Input
+## Swap App: React Best Practices

-This minimal code example shows how to debounce an input that fetches price data from the [0x API](https://0x.org/docs/introduction/welcome) in a Next.js app.
-Start by checking the entry point code located in `/src/app/page.tsx`.
+This minimal code example demonstrates how to build a swap app using best practices in React.
+Start by exploring the entry point at `/src/app/page.tsx`.
+Powered by [0x API](https://0x.org/docs/introduction/welcome).

 ### Quickstart